scrtlabs/SupernovaDocs/validators/join-validator.md

 ### Removing your validator

-Currently deleting a validator is not possible.
+Currently, deleting a validator is not possible.
 If you redelegate or unbond your self-delegations then your validator will become offline and all your delegators will start to unbond.

 ### Changing your validator's commission-rate

 You are currently unable to modify the `--commission-max-rate` and `--commission-max-change-rate"` parameters.

-Modifying the commision-rate can be done using this:
+Modifying the commission-rate can be done using this:

 ```
 secretcli tx staking edit-validator --commission-rate="0.05" --from <key-alias>